apioo/psx/doc/getting_started/service.rst

 =======

-In the previous chapter we have defined a controller which receives the request and produces the response.
+In the previous chapter we have defined a controller which receives the request and produces a response.
 This chapter describes where we can define the business logic of our API endpoint.

 Definition